Canberra’s Significant Trees

 Canberra is a city unlike any other.
-It is a city informed and built around a spectacular landscape setting, a place where open space is as integral to the life of the city as its buildings and inhabitants.
-Thanks to Canberra’s early planners it is home to one of the best urban forests in Australia, which provides economic, environmental and aesthetic benefits as well as being an important step towards creating a sustainable city.
+It is a city informed and built around a spectacular landscape setting.
+A place where open space is as integral to the life of the city as its buildings and inhabitants.
+Thanks to Canberra’s early planners it is home to one of the best urban forests in Australia.
+This provides economic, environmental and aesthetic benefits as well as being an important step towards creating a sustainable city.
 For this reason it is necessary to ensure the urban forest cover of the city is protected.
 The ACT Government’s Tree Protection Act 2005 is in place to ensure that exceptional trees of scientific and cultural importance are protected and Canberra’s urban forests maintained.

 What is the Tree Protection Act 2005?